Altotonga: Post-Independence Era

 After Mexico gained independence from Spain in 1821, Altotonga, like many other regions, underwent political and social changes.
 The 19th century was a period of instability and transformation in Mexico, with various internal conflicts and reforms shaping the nation.
 During this time, Altotonga developed as a local center for agriculture and trade.

 Modern Era

 In the 20th and 21st centuries, Altotonga has continued to grow and modernize while maintaining its cultural heritage.
 The town and its surrounding areas are known for their natural beauty, including rivers and forests, which contribute to local tourism.
 Agriculture remains an important part of the local economy, with crops such as coffee and corn being significant.

 Demographics

-As 2020 the municipality had a population of 64,234 inhabitants in 105 localities.
-About a third resides in the municipal seat, other localities include Juan Marcos (3,039 hab.), Ahueyahualco (2,944 hab.), Tezahuapan de Juárez (2,143 hab.) and Gutiérrez Zamora (1,828 hab.).
+As of 2020 the municipality had a population of 64,234 inhabitants in 105 localities.
+About a third reside in the municipal seat; other localities include Juan Marcos (3,039 hab.), Ahueyahualco (2,944 hab.), Tezahuapan de Juárez (2,143 hab.) and Gutiérrez Zamora (1,828 hab.).